 Ministry of Consolation

 The Ministry of Consolation strives to ensure that no member of our parish grieves alone.
-Our bereavement ministers are trained by the Diocese to assist parishioners as they grieve the death of a loved one.
-This may include addressing immediate needs such as food, transportation or other necessities.
-Ministers also assist with funeral planning (funeral Masses, memorial Masses and graveside committals).
-This Ministry also provides all-important follow-up care.
+Our bereavement ministers are trained by the Diocese to assist parishioners with funeral planning and arrangements.
+They guide bereaved family members through the process of planning the details of funeral Masses, memorial Masses and graveside committals.
+The ministers also serve before and during the funeral or memorial Mass, to assist the family as needed.
+This Ministry provides all-important follow-up care when necessary.

-- Responsibilities: Assist families with planning funeral services, and provide as-needed support to grieving parishioners (e.g., food, transportation, follow-up care).
+- Responsibilities: Assist families with planning funeral services, and provide as-needed support to grieving parishioners.

 - Time Commitment: Several hours per family.
-The amount of time needed to assist those who are grieving depends on each family’s needs, and the number of ministry members available to assist.
+The amount of time depends on each family’s needs, and the number of ministry members available to assist.

 - Requirements to Join: Diocese training, fingerprinting